slidesk/slidesk-doc/docs/internationalisation/intro.md

 }
 ```

-We can see in this JSON that this is the default language, which will generate the index.html file.
+We can see in this JSON that this is the default language.

 We also see a "myVar" variable, which will be replaced by "My variable".

 To do this, use the following syntax `$$myVar$$` in the presentation text.

-Other language files will generate XX.html files with XX the language code used before the ".lang.json".